Partial Capacity Benefit

 You will qualify for Partial Capacity Benefit if your restriction on capacity for work is assessed as moderate, severe, or profound.
 If it is assessed as mild you will not qualify.

-The DSP has produced a Benefit of Work Estimator tool on welfare.ie for people getting disability payments.
-This can help you to assess the financial consequences of taking up work and claiming Partial Capacity Benefit.
+You can use a Benefit of Work Estimator tool on welfare.ie to help you check the financial consequences of starting work and claiming Partial Capacity Benefit.